-1 2
+2023

+to June 30th of

 2022

-to June 30th of

-2021

 July 1st of

 from

 Revenues

 Upcoming Year's BUDGETED

-What amount of the Budgeted Revenue in col. 2 will be generated at the rate per unit determined by this spreadsheet, OR used as local match for these type Budgeted Rate Subsidy Revenue EXcluded from What amount of the Subsidy Revenue in col. 4 will come from funds to purchase equipment, OR will be used as match for the purchase of revenues? the Rate Base equipment?
-5
+What amount of the Budgeted Revenue in col. 2 will be generated at the rate per unit determined by this spreadsheet, OR used as local match for these type revenues?
+3 4 What amount of the Budgeted Rate B What amount of the Subsidy Revenue in col. 4 will come from funds to purchase equipment, OR will be used as match for the purchase of equipment? -- ---